chirino/amqp-benchmark/readme.md

                     The file to store benchmark metrics in

     OPTIONS
-            --broker_name
+            --product-name
-                    The name of the broker being benchmarked.
+                    The name of the product being benchmarked.
             --protocol
                     protocol to use (tcp, ssl, tls, tlsv2, etc.)
             --display-errors